RobolinkInc/doc-v2/docs/codrone-mini/04-Flight-Variables/05-move.md

 drone.takeoff()
 drone.set_pitch(20)
 drone.move(5)                   # Move 5 seconds based on the current value of flight variables drone.move()                    # Move indefinitely based on the current value of flight variables

 drone.set_pitch(0)              # Set pitch back to 0 for the remaining examples drone.move(5, 0, 0, 80, 80)     # Move up(throttle) and turn left(yaw) for 5 seconds
 drone.land()
+drone.close()
 ```